Sean-Dickey-thycotic-com/ssi-docs/witfoo/troubleshooting/ts-1.md

 -   sudo service superintendent restart

-1. Check if you can see the Witfoo GUI by entering the URL: in the browser.
+1. Check if you can see the WitFoo GUI by entering the URL: in the browser.
 If not, run the following commands:

 -   sudo service superintendent stop